 Undergraduate programs are called "arts" degrees or "science" degrees depending on their major focus.
-At Johnson University, Bachelor of Arts degrees usually include 12+ credits of foreign language study, whereas Bachelor of Science degrees include additional Natural Science and Social & Behavioral Science courses.
+At Johnson University, degrees are classified as either Bachelor of Arts or Bachelor of Science based on the nature and content of the major.
+If a student takes only a minor instead of a major, the degree name is determined by the content of the minor.

 Majors and Minors.
-A bachelor's degree must, by definition, include a "major"-that is, an integrated series of courses focusing on a particular field or discipline.
-At Johnson University, a "major" includes 30+ credits (except for the condensed Bible & Theology Major of 24 hours, which is taken by transfer students with 60 or more credits), with at least 18 credits in the Upper Division.
+A bachelor's degree must include either a "major" or a "minor"-that is, an integrated series of courses focusing on a particular field or discipline.
+At Johnson University, a "major" includes 30+ credits (except for the condensed Bible & Theology Major of 24 hours, which is taken by transfer students with 60 or more credits) with at least 18 credits in the Upper Division.

-A bachelor's degree may also include a "minor"-a shorter series of courses focusing on a particular field or discipline.
-At Johnson University, a "minor" includes 18+ credits, with at least 12 credits in the Upper Division.
+Students make take a minor in addition to the two majors or the Bible and Theology major and a first minor.
+At Johnson University, a "minor" includes 18+ credits with at least 12 credits in the Upper Division.

 All Johnson University bachelor's degree programs include a "first major" in Bible & Theology.
-Beyond the Bible & Theology Major, students must complete a "second major" (i.e. a "double major") or minor in a professional field or discipline (e.g., Education, Psychology, Preaching).
+Beyond the Bible & Theology Major, students must complete a "second major" (i.e., a "double major") or minor in a professional field or discipline (e.g., Education, Psychology, Preaching).

 Concentrations.
-Some undergraduate majors and graduate programs include a "concentration," which consists of 12+ credits focusing on a particular field, discipline, or specialty.
+Some undergraduate majors include a "concentration," which consists of 12+ credits focusing on a particular field, discipline, or specialty.

 Certificates.
 Johnson University occasionally forms groups of courses into certificate programs.
 A "certificate" consists of 9+ credit hours in a focused area of study.
-The term "Certificate" is used for a cluster of undergraduate courses; "Graduate Certificate" is used for a cluster of courses at the master's level; and "Advanced Graduate Certificate" is used for a cluster of courses at the doctoral level.
+The term "Certificate" is used for a cluster of undergraduate courses.